Search

 Email coach

-Bryan Jones was named an assistant coach on September 7, 2023 and enters his first season at Duke.
-Jones will work primarily with the team's catchers and infield.
+Parker Staggs was named an assistant coach on July 12, 2024 and enters his first season with the Blue Devils.

 show more